kubernetes/dashboard/docs/user/access-control/creating-sample-user.md

 ## Creating a Service Account

-We are creating Service Account with name `admin-user` in namespace `kubernetes-dashboard` first.
+We are creating Service Account with name `admin-user` in namespace `kube-system` first.

 ```
 apiVersion: v1
 kind: ServiceAccount
 metadata:
   name: admin-user
-  namespace: kubernetes-dashboard
+  namespace: kube-system
 ```

 ## Creating a ClusterRoleBinding